 This system belongs to my friend JW but I visit him so often that I am thinking of his system almost as if it is my secondary system.
 JW probably doesn’t agree:-) Anyway I know his system very well and therefore I feel that I can conduct trustwortyh reviews there.
 And he still has his Spider rack, which helps for this review!
 Sadly I forgot my camera when we did the tests, hence the mediocre phone-photos.

 We placed the Pagode right in front of the Spider rack, also on spikes and using the same value coin under them.
 Just kidding.
 We used dimes.
-I argued for quarters to avoid a cheap sound but alas JW was relentless.
+I argued for quarters to avoid a cheap sound but, alas, JW was relentless.
 Kidding again.
-We just used whatever coins were available and I know that I’m leaving a variable open here, but for practical reasons we didn’t test this.
+We just used whatever coins were available and I know that I’m leaving a variable open here, but for practical reasons, we didn’t test this any further.

 Spider = better?

 Right after we swapped the preamp and CD player back to the Spider we noticed a huge difference in air, openness and dynamics.
 The Spider was just so much more engaging that it wasn’t funny.
 Now our feet started to tap again and back was the air in the highs that we love so much.
-Spider doesn’t add any colouration of its own and does almost only good things for the sound.
+Spider doesn’t add any coloration of its own and does almost only good things for the sound.
 What counts against it is that it makes the bass slightly thin.
 Pagode has more body and more drive down low.
-But Pagode can not be considered an improved Spider.
-It actually sounds pretty different.
+Pagode just cannot be considered an improved Spider.
+It just sounds very different.
 Turns out that my memory of how my own Spider racks sounded wasn’t that good after all.
-The Pagode has the Spider traits such as minimal colouration and making the sound more defined, more open and more focused.
+The Pagode has some of the Spider traits such as minimal coloration and making the sound more defined, more open and more focused.
 But it adds a nasality, a chestiness to the sound that we didn’t find pleasant.
-It also sounds less articulate or immediate than Spider.
+It also sounds less articulate and less immediate than Spider.
 The latter really makes your feet tap whereas Pagode speaks more to your brain, telling it that it is a very very good rack.
 And it is.
 But for me, Spider moves me more.